 What does the 10th Circuit Think About Your Grooming Policies?
 Keep it Legitimate

 On February 26, 2018, New York federal appeals court ruled that protections for employees under Title VII of the 1964 Civil Rights Act extend to those discriminated against based on their sexual orientation.
-Other federal appeals courts, including the 10th Circuit Court of Appeals, which encompasses district court appeal cases in Colorado, Kansas, New Mexico, Oklahoma (Eastern, Northern, Western districts), Utah, and Wyoming, have concluded that discrimination under Title VII does not extend to discriminatory acts based on an individual’s sexual orientation.
+Other federal appeals courts, including the 10th Circuit Court of Appeals, which encompasses district court appeal cases in Colorado, Kansas, New Mexico, Oklahoma (Eastern, Northern, Western districts), Utah, and Wyoming, have concluded that discrimination under Title VII does not extend to discriminatory acts based on an individual’s sexual orientation or discrimination against women .
 In essence, the federal appeals courts are split on this question.

 Lucky for you, Colorado Employer, you’re a part of the 10th Circuit.
 However, be mindful that findings of law and conclusion from other federal court of appeals discrimination cases can be used to in your case to persuade a judge or jury in your case.

 This is more reason to avoid any possibility of a EEOC discrimination claim against your business.
 10th circuit court may be persuaded to decide against your business with the help of a credible case outside of 10th circuit jurisdiction.